If you're suddenly managing your team remotely, these tips can help you communicate effectively, calm fears and keep your business running smoothly.

 5. Make context a key part of your communications.

 A lot of meaning can get lost in an email.
 A terse "yes" response from a team member to your three-paragraph query might come off as frosty to you, but it may simply mean that the responder was running late to a meeting.

 Train your team in collaboration and overcommunication, while also emphasizing that they should try not to make assumptions.
 A simple miscommunication between employees can lead to resentment and offense, which can seriously impact your team and company culture.

 How to engage and empower your remote team

 Once you have effectively communicated with your team all that they need to know, empower them to make decisions regarding their work and their role in the current environment.
 This gives team members a stronger sense of control over their situation and creates an opportunity for new leaders to emerge.
-Here are three best practices to keep in mind.
+Here are some best practices to keep in mind.

 1. Have individual check-ins.

 If you have not done so already, and if it seems appropriate, check in with each individual on your team to clarify what you need from them, see what they need from you, and get their personal expectations and thoughts about working from home indefinitely.
 Individual meetings are more effective than repeating in every group meeting that anyone can speak up, as remote workers won't feel that they are wasting others' time and may feel more comfortable speaking in one-on-one conferences.

 If you manage a large team or are responsible for your entire organization, make sure that you are checking in with everyone, not just the people you interact with on a daily basis.
 This may include administrators, IT personnel, support staff or janitorial workers.
 This will go a long way in boosting morale and give you insight from every level of your company.